 - 4.9.
-Sections 6(2) and 7A(5) of the Rules further require that the notice of a reportable position shall be accompanied by the following information: - (1) the number of futures contracts or stock options contracts held or controlled by the person which comprise the reportable position in each relevant contract period (including but not limited to contract month or contract week) or option series; and - (2) where the reportable position is held or controlled for one or more persons (e.g. a client or clients), the identity of each other person and the number of futures contracts or stock options contracts held or controlled for his own account (if applicable) and for each other person which comprise the reportable position in each relevant contract period (including but not limited to contract month or contract week) or option series.
+Section 6(2) of the Rules further requires that the notice of a reportable position shall be accompanied by the following information: - (1) the number of futures contracts or stock options contracts held or controlled by the person in respect of the reportable position in each relevant contract month; and - (2) where the reportable position is held or controlled for another person (e.g. a client), the identity of that person and the number of futures contracts or stock options contracts held or controlled for such person in respect of the reportable position in each relevant contract month.